James Campbell (British Army officer, died 1745): Later life and death

+In 1740, the War of the Austrian Succession broke out, and two years later the British government made plans to dispatch a military expedition to the continent, as Britain was a member of the anti-French Pragmatic Alliance.
+Campbell was promoted to the rank of Lieutenant-General and accompanied George II, who led the expedition himself, to the Continent as head of all British cavalry units present (including the Royal North British Dragoons).

-The War of the Austrian Succession broke out in 1740, and as a member of the Pragmatic Alliance, in 1742 a British expeditionary force was despatched to Germany, nominally commanded by George II.
-Campbell was promoted lieutenant-general, in charge of the British cavalry.
-On 27 June 1743, the Allies narrowly defeated the French at Dettingen.
-Campbell's cavalry charge against the elite Maison Militaire du Roi de France, played a major role in securing victory and in recognition of his performance George II personally appointed him a Knight of the Order of the Bath.
+On 27 June 1743, a Pragmatic Alliance army encountered a French force at the village of Dettingen.
+During the battle, Campbell led a cavalry charge against the Maison Militaire du Roi de France, the household troops of the French Army, which played a major role in securing a victory for the Pragmatic Alliance.
+After the battle, George II personally invested Campbell as a knight of the Order of the Bath in recognition of his performance during the battle.

-However, the Pragmatic commanders could not agree on how best to exploit their victory, and ended up retiring to winter quarters in the Dutch Republic.
-While George II soon returned to England, Campbell remained as commander of the British and Hanoverian cavalry.
-During the 1745 campaign in Flanders, he accompanied an Allied force led by George's son the Duke of Cumberland sought to relieve Tournai, which was being besieged by the French under Maurice de Saxe.
-On 9 May, the Allies found Saxe entrenched in strong positions near the village of Antoing and Campbell's cavalry successfully pushed French troops out of two hamlets.
-His deputy, the Earl of Crawford, then recommended that infantry be used to clear a nearby forest, though the plan was abandoned when Dutch hussars were driven off by hidden French troops.
+The Pragmatic commanders proved unable to agree on how best to exploit their victory, and ended up doing nothing but quartering in the Dutch Republic as the winter set in.
+George II soon returned to England, though Campbell stayed, continuing to command the cavalry elements of the British expeditionary force.
+In this, he was assisted by his aide-de-camp, fellow Scotsman John Forbes, who would later go on to serve in the French and Indian War.

+On 9 May 1745, a large French army under the command of Maurice de Saxe encountered a Pragmatic force near Antoing.
+Campbell, leading a large force of British and Hanoverian cavalry, successfully pushed French troops out of two hamlets the next day.
+His deputy, the Earl of Crawford, then recommended that infantry be used to clear a nearby forest, though the plan was soon abandoned when Dutch hussars were driven off by hidden French troops.

-At the ensuing Battle of Fontenoy on 11 May, Cumberland ordered an infantry assault the French positions, supported by cavalry charges led by Campbell.
-As the Allied troops began to retreat from the battlefield towards the end of the day, Campbell was hit in the leg by a French cannonball, which tore it off.
-He died of his wounds as he was being put into a litter and his corpse was transported to Brussels, where it was buried.
+On the next day, both sides formed up lines as the Duke of Cumberland ordered an infantry assault against French positions; meanwhile, Campbell led numerous unsuccessful cavalry charges against the French lines.
+As the day was nearing its end, Campbell was hit in the leg by a French cannonball, which tore it off.
+Campbell died of his wounds as he was being put into a litter; his corpse was transported to the city of Brussels, where it was buried.